iSapozhnik/Launchy-App-Switcher-Launcher/privacy.md

-Launchy does not directly collect any data from users.
+Launchy does not collect any data from users.